How to Go Vegan | Step 1 Go Meat Free

-If you want to transition your family to a vegan diet, I recommend doing it gradually, step by step.
+If you’re wondering how to go vegan with your family, I recommend doing it gradually, step by step.
 The first and most obvious step, is to go meat free.
+In this post, I’ll teach you how to drop the meat, and what are the best vegan protein sources.

 For some, this can be as easy as simply deciding you don’t eat meat anymore.
 For others, it can be a huge change.
 It can be particularly hard for older kids (and husbands) who are very used to eating meat.

-So first things first, if you give up meat, where do you get your protein?
-Well, if you check out my post on vegan protein here, you’ll find out that kids (and adults) can get all the protein that they need from plant based foods.
+I know your first question will be, what are the best vegan protein sources?
+Well, you’ll be glad to know that contrary to what the media often tells us, it’s actually easy to get protein from a vegan diet.
+You can check out my post on vegan protein here, and you’ll find out that kids (and adults) can get all the protein that they need from plant based foods.

-Secondly, why should you give up meat?
+Secondly, why should you go meat free?
 Well, for starters going meat free is great for your health.
 Eating meat has been associated with an increased risk of heart disease, cancer and stroke.
 And then there’s the cruelty to animals.
 If we don’t need meat, then why torture and kill animals to get it?

 How Do You Go Meat Free?